oneapi-src/level-zero-spec/include/tools/PROG.md

 Time-based collection uses a simple Open, Wait, Read, Close scheme:
 - ::xetMetricTracerOpen opens the tracer.
 - ::xeEventHostSynchronize and ::xeEventQueryStatus can be used to wait for data.
-- ::xetMetricTracerReadData reads the data to be later processed by ::xetMetricGroupCalculateData.
+- ::xetMetricTracerReadData reads the data to be later processed by ::xetMetricGroupCalculateMetricValues.
 - ::xetMetricTracerClose closes the tracer.

 ![MetricTracer](../images/tools_metric_tracer.png?raw=true)